-An explorative, earnest look at combating implicit bias in the school system.
+An explorative, earnest look at combating the implicit bias within yourself.

 Would you believe it if we told you this powerful film was conceptualized and directed by a seventh grade girl?
 Well, buckle up because we’re about to rock your world.
 The Honey Head Mentorship Program is designed to create and facilitate opportunities for young, aspiring female filmmakers to make their voices heard through media.
-With a key focus on combating social justice issues from the simplicity of anti-bullying narratives to the complexity of exploring solutions for implicit bias through documentary work; we mentor, produce, shoot and edit these projects while engaging a handful of promising film students from local universities to assist in production from concept to post.
+With a key focus on combating social justice issues from the simplicity of anti-bullying narratives to the complexity of exploring solutions through documentary work; we mentor and facilitate the production these projects while engaging a handful of promising film students from local universities to assist in production from concept to post.